lele394/Eppy-Web-3D-renderer/README.md

 Planned features are :

-* using .obj files
+* using .obj files (can currently use hardcoded data, parser works, see [obj-parser.js](https://github.com/lele394/Eppy-Web-3D-renderer/blob/master/js/Eppyjs/obj-parser.js)
+)
-* shading of faces
+* shading of faces (currently working on it)
 * culling

 Eppy currently is extremely inneficient, is heavy on the CPU, and maybe really broken.
 I plan on porting most of the draw calls to the GPU once the technique works.